wesbasinger/bottleboys/bottle_routes/README.md

 # Bottle Routes

-We're about to build our first webpage: a homepage for your blog!
+We're about to build our first page: a landing site for your blog!
 But first, let's learn a little bit about Bottle routes.

 ## What is a Route?

 A route is simply a web address.
 You can see a route every time you visit a website – it is visible in your browser's address bar.
 (Yes! `127.0.0.1:8000` is a URL!
-And `https://wesbasinger.github.io` is also a route.)
+And `https://wesbasinger.github.io` is also a URL.)

 Every page on the Internet needs its own route.
 This way your application knows what it should show to a user who opens that route.
 In Bottle we use something called a decorator function.
 A decorator function basically will call another function with some magic behind the scenes.